BlastBlastBlast/DHIS2_course/README.md

 - Edit `index.html`, `main.js`, or `style.css`.
 - Use Tailwind utility classes in your HTML for styling.
 - Save your changes and see them update live in your browser.
+- You can use either npm or yarn for installing dependencies and running scripts.

 ## Troubleshooting
 - If `npm run dev` does not work, ensure Node.js and npm are installed.